nhu313/reveal-slides/md/InterfacesandLambdas.md

 -
 ## Liskov Substitution Principle
-An instance of the parent class can be replaced by any instance of the subclass
+An instance of type T can be replaced by an instance of type S if S is a subtype of T.

 ```Java
 public void sort(Comparable[] array) {